khire12/Classification/README.md

 # Classification
 This repository contains notebooks for horse-vs-human classification using CNN.
-I learnt this while learning tensorflow.
+I completed these as an exercise while learning tensorflow.